Azure/acr/docs/teleport/aks-getting-started.md

 Teleport prototype-1 is based on mounting expanded layers.
 For each layer of an image, the decompression of a layer is traded off for a mount.
 Therefore, the larger the layer count, the slightly longer the start time.

-The `azure-vote-front` image has 29 layers, which requires 29 mounts.
+The `azure-vote-front` image has ***29 layers***, which requires 29 mounts.
 When pulling the image without teleport, the 944mb of content must be decompressed, but multiple decompression threads can run concurrently.

 ```bash
 docker inspect teleport.azurecr.io/azure-vote-front:v1